aloussase/Devsu.Banking/README.md

 - Error handling is done using the [ErrorOr](https://github.com/amantinband/error-or) library.
 - Error handling is sparse, taking into account only scenarios that were explicitly mentioned in the requirements.
 - In a real project I would have implemented logging with Serilog or something similar.
+- I am treating the client name as if it were a primary key because that's what the examples show.

 ## License